Lifestyle Pets: Fel d 1

 Most human cat allergies are caused by Fel d 1.
 Allerca (and earlier, Geneticas) scientists tried to delete or disable the gene.
-The company now says it has "discovered" a breed of cats that had a mutant version of the protein that did not induce an allergic response.
-Since a number of Fel d 1 alleles are known and documented whereas it is presently impossible to deduce allergenicity from their DNA or protein sequence alone, the alleged mutant cats could exist, but their hypoallergenicity has not been proven.
+The company states it has discovered a breed of cat with a mutant version of the protein that does not induce an allergic response.
+Since a number of Fel d 1 alleles are known and documented whereas it is presently impossible to deduce allergenicity from their DNA or protein sequence alone, the alleged cats could exist, but their hypoallergenicity has not been proven.

 Secrecy and lack of peer review

 Lifestyle Pets never submitted their scientific claims for peer review.
 In addition, the company was quite secretive.
 In a 2006 interview with the San Diego Union-Tribune, the CEO at the time would not say where the company was located, how it was funded, how many people it employed, how many cats it had produced, or even where the cats were housed.